Trump Downplays Russia in First Comments on Cyberattack

 “Rest assured we have the best and brightest working hard on it each and every single day,” he said.

-The Democratic leaders of four House committees given classified briefings by the administration on the hack issued a statement complaining that they “were left with more questions than answers.”
+The Democratic leaders of four House committees given classified briefings by the administration on the hack have complained that they “were left with more questions than answers.”

 “Administration officials were unwilling to share the full scope of the breach and identities of the victims,” they said.